whisthq/whist/main-webserver/.github/pull_request_template.md

 Briefly describe your approach, design, implementation to solve the problem if applicable.

 List all the possible scenarios/edge cases that you tested.
 For instance, if you implemented a login feature, you could say that you tested 1.
 A correct username/password 2.
 Correct username but incorrect password 3.
-Correct username and admin password
+Correct username and admin password.

 ## Checklist